Get all the latest data for Melbourne

 How much are property prices expected to increase in Melbourne in 2026?

-As of early 2026, property prices in Melbourne are expected to increase by approximately 4% to 7% over the year, with a central estimate around 5% to 6%.
+As of 2026, Melbourne residential property prices are expected to increase by about 1% to 4% across the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Melbourne.